Close Menu

 Definition: To make something safe or stable; often used for safeguarding an object or securing a position.

-See also Understanding the Opposite of Substantial: A Complete Guide
+See also The Opposite of Expenditure: A Complete Guide to Understanding and Using the Concept Correctly

 Example sentence: